Richard von Kühlmann: Biography

 Kühlmann was born in Constantinople (present-day Istanbul).
-From 1908 to 1914, he was councillor of the German embassy in London, and was very active in the study of all phases of contemporary political and social life in Great Britain and even in Ireland from where his reports may have helped persuade Berlin that Britain was unlikely to enter a continental fray.
+From 1908 to 1914, he was councillor of the German embassy in London, and was very active in the study of all phases of contemporary political and social life in Great Britain.
+He negotiated treaties on future division of African colonies and an agreement on the Bagdad Railway project with the British government which could have led to longterm improvement of German-British relationship.
+He therefore warned his government that the naval arms race promoted by German Admiral Tirpitz would endanger any improvement of German-British relationship.
+During the crisis of Juli 1914 he was on holiday in Germany and not involved in any diplomatic activities.